simon-brooke/wildwood/doc/Bialowieza.md

 Recall that in the chapter on Arboretum I observed that [the working of the DTree decision algorithm caused precisely those nodes to be collected whose fragments which provided the most relevant explanation](Arboretum.html#relevance-filtering) to support the decision, in a natural sequence from the general to the particular.
 I believe that precisely the same fortuitous alchemy will provide the argument structure to provide Toulmin's **D** - out `:data` term.
 The DTree itself then becomes the **W** - the `:warrant`; and the author of the DTree becomes the `:authority`.

+{ **TODO**: investigate how this notion of a proposition - and a Toulmin structure - relates to situation semantics; especially, consider how locating a proposition in time and space captures the notion of a situation. }

+#### Are located two-position propositions sufficient?

+Aristotle's propositions are essentially two position: they describe a relationship between two entities, a subject and an object.
+But they're not located.

+Thus:

+* Socrates is a man

+Tells us that Socrates is always, and everywhere, a man.
+If Socrates led a double life - if, perhaps, when in Lesbos, he lived as a woman - this simple proposition cannot capture the fact.
+Let's draw another example, to make clear.

+* Brutus killed Caesar

+tells us that, and only that, Brutus killed Caesar.
+It doesn't allow us to say how Brutus killed Caesar.
+If we then say

+* Brutus used Dagger<sub>1</sub>

+It still doesn't help, because we don't know how these two propositions relate to one another.
+Brutus could indeed have used this particular dagger at some time, it might well be the dagger that kille Caesar, but there's no smoking gun.

+But if we say

+1. Brutus killed Caesar in the Forum on the Ides of March
+2. Brutus used Dagger<sub>1</sub> in the Forum on the Ides of March
+3. Dagger<sub>1</sub> caused Wound<sub>1</sub> in the Forum on the Ides of March
+4. Caesar died of Wound<sub>1</sub> in the Forum on the Ides of March

+then provided the atomicity of our notions of time and space is sufficiently fine, we're getting pretty close.

+Adding a notion of location to propositions leads to the notion of an event, a small bundle or ball of time and space which gives them context; and we can reason with this.

+The reason I like the idea of investigating whether located two position propositions are sufficient is that a very regular knowlege representation is easy to compute over.
+The reason I think it might not be is this:

+Suppose Calpurnia told Drusilla that Brutus killed Caesar in the Forum on the Ides of March.
+For simplicity, let's call

+* Brutus killed Caesar in the Forum on the Ides of March.

+'Proposition<sub>1</sub>', or 'P<sub>1</sub>' for short.
+What is the warrant for believing P<sub>1</sub>?
+Well, it's that Calpurnia told Drusilla (and presumably, that Drusilla has now told us).

+So we have a notional event E<sub>1</sub> such that

+* P<sub>1</sub> := 'Brutus killed Caesar in the Forum on the Ides of March.'
+* P<sub>2</sub> := 'Calpurnia uttered P<sub>1</sub> at E<sub>1</sub>.'
+* P<sub>3</sub> := 'Drusilla heard P<sub>1</sub> at E<sub>1</sub>.'

+And the warrant for the belief that P<sub>1</sub> is the conjunction of P<sub>2</sub> and P<sub>3</sub>.

+Writing it down like that, it kind of works, but I'm not yet wholly persuaded.
+It feels clumsy.

+As an exercise for the reader, how would we represent 'Dirck, Joris and I carried the good news from Ghent to Aix' using only located two position propositions?
+It feels, as I said, clumsy.

+There is, of course, also a lurking combinatorial explosion here.
+If for each proposition which is learned, two further propositions must be learned as warrant for the first proposition, the world blows up.
+In an ideal platonic world we may indeed have turtles all the way down, but in a finite machine we need to say, arbitrarily but ruthlessly, that some classes of proposition will be stored unwarranted.

+#### Learning, consistency and confidence

+{ **TODO**: if we receive a new proposition which confirms a proposition we already know, our confidence in both increases.
+If we learn a new one which contradicts one we already know, our confidence in both decreases.
+Expand!
+}

 #### Proposition minimisation

+{ **TODO**: probably lose this.
+I increasingly think that, whatever the internal representation of the proposition within the advocate or knowledge base, the proposition as passed around must *always* be minimised.
+This is, in any case, very much an implementation detail. }

 How are the values of `:subject`, `:object` and so on to be passed?
 If we pass rich knowledge structures around, then we lose the insight that different